Bjuliean/Calculator/README.md

 - The length of the entered expression is limited to 255 characters.

-- To install the application, you need to complete the Makefile install goal.
+- To install the application, you need to complete the Makefile install target.
 Afterwards, the executable will be in src/build.
 You need QT Framework to work correctly.

 ## Makefile targets